Photo courtesy of Blue Sky Gallery, Portland, OR

 Biography

-Ryan Frigillana (b.
-Iligan City, Philippines) is an artist working in photography and bookmaking.
-His work examines intergenerational themes of myth, faith, and grief through a diasporic and allegorical lens.
-Drawing from his religious and acculturated upbringing, Frigillana activates archives from popular media, family histories, and biblical sources to provoke reflections on sight, memory, and meaning.
-He is based out of Long Island, New York, occasionally working on projects in Southaven, Mississippi.
+Ryan Frigillana was born in Iligan City, Philippines, and immigrated with his family to Long Island, New York, in the early 1990s, where he continues to reside.
+His work explores intergenerational themes of grief, myth, and spirituality through a diasporic and allegorical lens.
+Drawing on his religious and acculturated upbringing, he engages with popular media, family histories, and biblical sources to contemplate photography as equal parts evidence, faith, and prayer.
+He splits his time working on projects between Long Island and Southaven, Mississippi.

-Frigillana’s publications are held in the library collections of the Museum of Modern Art, the Morgan Library and Museum, Getty Research Institute, and the Hirsch Library at the Museum of Fine Arts Houston among others.
-He is a recipient of the Penumbra Foundation Risograph Print & Publication Residency (2021), the NYFA/JGS Fellowship for Photography (2021), the En Foco Photography Fellowship (2023), the Aperture & Google Creator Labs Photo Fund (2023), and the Penumbra Workspace Program residency (2024).
-Most recently, in October 2024, he held his first solo exhibition, Manong, at Blue Sky Center for the Photographic Arts in Portland, Oregon.
+Frigillana’s publications are held in the library collections of the Museum of Modern Art, the Morgan Library and Museum, Getty Research Institute, and the Museum of Fine Arts Houston among others.
+Select awards include the Penumbra Foundation Risograph Print & Publication Residency (2021), the NYFA/JGS Fellowship for Photography (2021), the En Foco Photography Fellowship (2023), the Aperture & Google Creator Labs Photo Fund (2023), and the Penumbra Workspace Program (2024).
+Most recently, in October 2024, Frigillana held his first solo exhibition, Manong, at Blue Sky Oregon Center for the Photographic Arts in Portland, Oregon.

 Contact